edmundmk/pomelo/README.md

         PP contents(c) DOT(op) qual_name(name) QQ .
             { return build_node( c, op, name); }

+Symbol values are passed by rvalue reference into the action function, as they are consumed by the action to create the resulting nonterminal value.

+There is an additional parameter, `u`, which is a reference to the user value for the parse stack.

-Action code must return a value for the resulting nonterminal value.
+Action functions must return a value for the resulting nonterminal value.
 The type of a nonterminal is specified in curly braces after the nonterminal name.

     pp_qq_opt { node_ptr }
     [